 Plan an outdoor adventure to one of North Carolina’s beautiful state parks.
 Test your endurance climbing to the top of a breathtaking peak or sit back in a comfy chair and take in the sights and sounds of a peaceful lake.
 Whether you’re looking for an all-day adventure or an evening under the stars, North Carolina parks deliver.
 Most of the state’s 41 parks and recreation areas don’t charge admission, and fees for camping, renting a canoe or stabling a horse are reasonable.

 1 The Popular Choice

 1 The Popular ChoiceFort Macon State Park in Atlantic BeachSee on map

-Built between 1826 and 1834 to guard the entrance to Beaufort Harbor, this 5-sided fort was seized by Confederate troops at the outbreak of the Civil War.
-Today, Fort Macon is one of the state’s most popular parks, offering sandy beaches and one of the finest surviving examples of 19th-century military architecture.
-Stand beside a historic cannon and peer out over the water like a young Confederate soldier on watch, keeping your eyes peeled for approaching ships.
-Civil War reenactments occur during summer months; call for dates.
+Built between 1826 and 1834 to guard the entrance to Beaufort Harbor, this five-sided fort was seized by Confederate troops at the outbreak of the Civil War.
+Today, Fort Macon is one of our state’s most popular parks, offering sandy beaches and one of the finest surviving examples of 19th-century military architecture.
+Civil War re-enactments occur during summer months; call for dates.
 After touring the fort, go hiking, picnicking, swimming, fishing or take a ride to the nearby Aquarium at Pine Knoll Shores, a must-see stop for kids.

 2 A Beach Like No Other